naderman/composer-aws/README.md

 ## Configuration

+There are three options available in order to configure and use this plugin:

- 1. Create an IAM profile for your instances to access the bucket - then no other configuration is necessary.
+ 1. For AWS EC2: Create an IAM profile for your instances to access the bucket - then no other configuration is necessary.
+ 2. Set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
- 2. As an alternative, add the following to your `config.json` (in `$COMPOSER_HOME`):
+ 3. Add the following to your `config.json` (in `$COMPOSER_HOME`):

 ```json
 {